 - When pain is present, treatment should be discontinued until the underlying cause has been determined and the pain subsides.

 Is there a governing body that oversees or credentials practitioners of lymphatic massage?

-Lymphatic massage practitioners may be physicians, nurses, physical or occupational therapists or massage therapists.
+Lymphatic drainage and massage practitioners may be physicians, nurses, physical or occupational therapists or massage therapists.
 In addition to their traditional course work, most require additional instruction in lymphedema therapy.
 Guidelines for training have been established by the Lymphology Association of North America, which administers certification examinations.